326th Aeronautical Systems Wing: Cold War

+64th FIS F-102 at Paine field (Note: Aircraft is F-102A-75-CO Delta Dagger serial 56-1344.
+This plane crashed into Crystal Peak, South of Port Angeles, Washington on 8 February 1964 and its pilot died.)

 The group received later model Scorpions and by 1956 was entirely equipped with the F-89H, which could carry AIM-4 Falcons in addition to the unguided Mighty Mouse rockets.
 It finally equipped with nuclear-capable F-89Js, armed with the AIR-2 Genie and equipped with data link for interception control through the Semi-Automatic Ground Environment system in the spring of 1958.
 For a brief period in 1960, the group was without an operational element, as the 321st Squadron was discontinued on 1 March and the 64th Fighter-Interceptor Squadron, which replaced it, did not move to Paine Field with its Convair F-102 Delta Daggers until 15 March.
 The group was inactivated in April 1961 and its personnel and equipment were reassigned to the 57th Fighter Group (Air Defense), which also assumed its mission.